nijeeshk/campaignviewer/README.md

 ## Run code in dev mode and watch for changes (development)

-`docker run --rm -v $(pwd):/data -it campaignviewer yarn run dev:start`

-If docker-compose is installed, you can also do

 `docker-compose up`

 This will run files and then watch for changes.